EmaSuriano/react-radio-group-context/README.md

 Right now test coverage is not working due to a problem with Enzyme and Context Tag.
 This is the [issue](https://github.com/airbnb/enzyme/issues/1509)

-This is an experimental component using a feature in React that is not official yet, so I don't recommend using it meanwhile React don't upgrade its version.

 **In order to use this component, you must use React 16.3 or above.** Older versions of React do not implement the Context API that this library depends on.

 ```bash